Online Longitudinal Assessment (OLA)

 Scorable Question

-To be deemed “scorable,” and therefore included in your current cumulative score and annual performance evaluation, a question needs at least 50 diplomate responses, 10 question ratings, and acceptable psychometric statistics.
+To be deemed “scorable,” and therefore included in your current cumulative score, a question needs at least 50 diplomate responses, 10 question ratings, and acceptable psychometric statistics.

 Passing Standard